taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
 Controls how many requests a control process will process before it exits.
 Should be more or equal to 0.
-In the case of wrong format, a default value will be used.
+In the case of a wrong format, the default value will be used.
 Optional, the default value is 0, which means an unlimited number of requests.

 ---